 Normally due to nothing more than lack of sleep, these are a reminder that your body needs rest, says Dr. Liebmann-Smith.

-, Islam enjoins us to only eat good food and in moderation.
+In conclusion, Islam enjoins us to only eat good food and in moderation.
 Good food must contain three essential components:

 • nutritional benefits and efficientcy in producing the needed energy.